Week 14 NFL score predictions: A guide to best games, more

 Point spread: NE -7.5 | Matchup quality: 40.6 (of 100)

 Mike Reiss' pick: Tom Brady is 2-6 against the Dolphins in December and January regular-season games, and one of the notable themes around the team this week has been how players are tired of coming back from late-season trips to Miami with a losing feeling.
-Here's one major reason why this year has a chance to be different: Dolphins CB Xavien Howard, arguably the team's best defensive player, might not play (knee).
+Here's one major reason this year has a chance to be different: Dolphins CB Xavien Howard, arguably the team's best defensive player, might not play (knee).
 And if Howard does play, it's hard to imagine he'll be 100 percent.
-That's a huge development that favors the Patriots, who can clinch the division with a win.
+That's a huge development that favors the Patriots, who can clinch the division title with a win.
 Patriots 31, Dolphins 17

 Woodson: Dolphins will make it a close game.